-- Generation, the process of birth, or " becoming "; all generated things are transient because they follow the sequence of birth, growth, decay, and death.
-Eternal natures never die, hence they Illative, the illative faculty of the are not born or subject togeneration. - Gnosis, knowledge, especially of the intelligible or spiritual. - Golden Age, the Edenic epoch; the Image, a representation, likeness. purest period of a cycle of activity. - Henosis, at-one-ment with the ONE; union with the Divine. - Hierarchy, an Order or Choir of Holy Beings, Angels, or Celestials.
-Such as the Kerubim, Seraphim, Thrones, Dominions, Virtues, Powers, Principalities, Archangels, and Angels. - Hieratic, that which is sacred or consecrated. - Homogeneous, the undifferentiated; that which is of the same kind or genus. - Hosia, the Divine Law. - Hosiotes, Holiness, or right relationship with the Divine Law. - Hyle, literally means wood.
-A term used to denote Matter as a principle capable of receiving Form.
-That which is hylic is material as contrasted with that which is spiritual. - Hyparxis, the first principle, summit, or essential root of a thing; the characteristic essence of any nature through which it is what it is. - Hyponoia, a hidden significance may lie beneath the which apparent meaning. - Hypostasis, that which stands under; a self-subsistent principle upon which secondary natures depend. - Hypothesis, a proposition or thesis provisionally accepted as a basis for analysis.
+Generation, the process of birth, or "becoming"; all generated things are transient because Ideal, an Ideal is an Idea considered they follow the sequence of birth. growth, decay, and death.
+Eternal natures never die, hence they are not born or subject togeneration.

+Gnosis, knowledge, especially of the intelligible or spiritual.

+Golden Age, the Edenic epoch; the Image, a representation, likeness. purest period of a cycle activity.

+Henosis, at-one-ment with the ONE; union with the Divine.

+Hierarchy, an Order or Choir of Holy Beings, Angels, or Celestials.
+Such as the Kerubim, Seraphim, Thrones, Dominions, Virtues, Powers, Principalities, Archangels, and Angels.

+Hieratic, that which is sacred or

+consecrated.

+Homogeneous, the undifferentiated; that which is of the same kind or genus.

+Hosia, the Divine Law.
+Hosiotes, Holiness, or right relationship with the Divine Law.

+literally means wood. term used to denote Matter as a principle capable of receiving Form.
+That which is hylic is material as contrasted with that which is spiritual.

+Hyparxis, the first principle, summit, or essential root of a thing; the characteristic essence of any nature through which it is what it is.

+Hyponoia, a hidden significance may lie beneath the which

+apparent meaning.

+which stands Hypostasis, that under; a self-subsistent principle upon which secondary natures depend.

+Hypothesis, a proposition or thesis provisionally accepted as a basis for analysis.